miayam/miayam/src/pages/about.md

 > The world, after all, was still a place of bottomless horror.
 It was by no means a place of childlike simplicity where everything could be settled by a simple then-and-there decision. — Yozo Oba
 >

-I currently live in Bandung, Indonesia, and build user-facing features for [Stockbit](https://stockbit.com).
+I currently build user-facing features for [Stockbit](https://stockbit.com).
 This blog site is all about anything that interest me and most of my writings here are dedicated to the web in general.

 Most of the time, I tinker with the DOM and Web API to create pleasing experience on the web.
 I am very grateful for picking up the right hobby.